shikiiGithub/EasyRPC/README.md

 # EasyRPC

 I don't want to use something like Apache Thrift or Google gRPC,because they are so heavy , I only want a simple and light  RPC library ,so i've made it for me.

-## Futures
+## Features

 + **Roles**